ldaine/1Z0-819-exam-prep/README.md

 # ABOUT

 Example snippets for java topics.
+The example are based on Pluralsight 1Z0-819 exam preperation path courses.

 ## External libraries